llancruzz/hogwarts-api/README.md

   - [Pillow](https://pypi.org/project/Pillow/9.2.0/) - Fork of PIL, the Python Imaging Library which provides image processing capabilities.
   - [psycopg2](https://pypi.org/project/psycopg2/2.9.3/) - Python PostgreSQL database adapter.
   - [python-dotenv](https://pypi.org/project/python-dotenv/0.21.0/) - Set key-value pairs from `.env` file as environmental variables.
-  - [haversine](https://pypi.org/project/haversine/2.7.0/) - Calculate the distance between 2 points using their longitude and latitude.
+  - [coverage](https://coverage.readthedocs.io/en/7.2.3/). - Coverage measurement is typically used to gauge the effectiveness of tests.
+It can show which parts of your code are being exercised by tests, and which are not.

 ### Programs and Tools Used